 7. Start offering private classes

 Now that you are teaching classes regularly for groups of 20-30 people, this is your opportunity to capitalize on the exposure.
 You should constantly be marketing your private classes.
-Whereas studio classes pay $40-75 a class, privates can earn you $100-$150 an hour or more.
+Whereas studio classes pay $40-75 a class, a private yoga instructor earns $100-$150 an hour or more.

 Having a roster of just 4-5 regular private clients a week can quickly double your earnings.